kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 	- On the other hand of choosing **Consistency**: Synchronous data replicate is slow, we usually replicate data asynchronously, if a user doesn't see a photo for a while, should it be fine or not?
 - **Data Durable** is also something we need to think of, which refers to the **system being highly reliable**, any uploaded **feed should never be lost**
 - **Cost**(hardware, development, maintenance), but we might ignore that for now
+- Let's revisit those once we finialize more details with our design
 ### High level Architecture
 ```
 Client -> Browser -> VIP -> LB -> (API gateway/Router) -> User/Feed/Media/Friendship Service    -> Database -> Query Service -> Browser -> Client